2023 Best Value Liberal Arts & Humanities Associate Degree Schools in North Carolina

 Full Liberal Arts / Sciences & Humanities at Pitt Community College Report

-Rockingham Community College did quite well in this year’s ranking of the best places for liberal arts / sciences and humanities students to get a associate degree.
-It came in at #7 on the list.
+Rockingham Community College landed the #7 spot in the 2023 rankings for the best value associate degree liberal arts / sciences and humanities programs.
 RCC is a small public school located in the rural area of Wentworth.

 In-state tuition fees for undergraduate students at RCC are $1,966 per year.

-Durham Technical Community College came in at #8 in this year’s edition of the Best Value Liberal Arts & Humanities Associate Degree Schools in North Carolina ranking.
-Located in the large city of Durham, Durham Technical Community College is a public school with a small student population.
+Durham Technical Community College ranked #8 on this year’s Best Value Liberal Arts & Humanities Associate Degree Schools in North Carolina list.
+Located in the city of Durham, Durham Technical Community College is a public college with a small student population.

-The average tuition and fees for an in-state undergraduate at Durham Technical Community College are $2,228 a year.
+In-state tuition fees for undergraduate students at Durham Technical Community College are $2,228 per year.

-Wake Technical Community College ranked #9 on this year’s Best Value Liberal Arts & Humanities Associate Degree Schools in North Carolina list.
-Wake Technical Community College is a very large public school located in the suburb of Raleigh.
+Wake Technical Community College came in at #9 in this year’s edition of the Best Value Liberal Arts & Humanities Associate Degree Schools in North Carolina ranking.
+Wake Technical Community College is a very large public school located in the large suburb of Raleigh.

-Wake Technical Community College not only placed well in our value ranking, but it is also #5 on our Best Liberal Arts & Humanities Associate Degree Schools in North Carolina list.
+Wake Technical Community College did well in our overall quality rankings, too.
+It placed #5 on our Best Liberal Arts & Humanities Associate Degree Schools in North Carolina list.

 CCCTI undergraduate students pay an average of $2,537 in in-state tuition and fees each year.